openfl/lime-vscode-extension/README.md

 "extensions.autoUpdate": false
 ```

-This will prevent an auto-update mechanism that will install a release version of vshaxe, breaking the development version
+This will prevent an auto-update mechanism that will install a release version of vshaxe and lime-vscode-extension, breaking the development version

 ### Install a custom version of the vshaxe extension